cyeezy08/CheatPoint/README.md

 ## Contributing

-If you want to help improve FormAI:
+If you want to help improve CheatPoint:

 1. Fork the repo
 2. Make your changes